Aminoglutethimide: Pharmacodynamics

+Footnotes: ^{a} = In postmenopausal women. ^{b} = Type I: Steroidal, irreversible (substrate-binding site).
+Type II: Nonsteroidal, reversible (binding to and interference with the cytochrome P450 heme moiety). ^{c} = In breast cancer homogenates.
+Sources: See template.

 Pharmacokinetics

 With oral administration, the absorption of AG is rapid and complete.
 It is well-distributed throughout the body.
 In terms of metabolism, a portion of AG is acetylated in the liver.
 The biological half-life of AG is 12.5 hours.
 It is excreted in urine 34 to 54% unchanged.

 Chemistry

 AG is a nonsteroidal compound, specifically a glutarimide, and is a derivative of glutethimide.
 It is also known by its chemical names 2-(4-aminophenyl)-2-ethylglutarimide and 2-(aminophenyl)-3-ethylpiperidine-2,6-dione.
 Aside from glutethimide, AG is structurally related to rogletimide (pyridoglutethimide) and thalidomide, as well as amphenone B, metyrapone, and mitotane.

 History

 AG was introduced for medical use, as an anticonvulsant, in 1960.
 In 1963, it was reported that AG had induced symptoms of Addison's disease (adrenal insufficiency) in a young girl.
 Following additional reports, it was determined that AG acts as a steroidogenesis inhibitor.
 As such, the discovery of AG as a steroidogenesis inhibitor was serendipitous.
 The medication was withdrawn from the market in 1966 due to its adverse effects.
 The first report of AG in the treatment of breast cancer was published in 1969, and the first report of AG in the treatment of prostate cancer was published in 1974.
 The medication was one of the first adrenal steroidogenesis inhibitors as well as the first aromatase inhibitor to be discovered and used clinically, and led to the development of other aromatase inhibitors.
 Along with testolactone, it is described as a "first-generation" aromatase inhibitor.
 AG has largely been superseded by medications with better effectiveness and tolerability and reduced toxicity, such as ketoconazole, abiraterone acetate, and other aromatase inhibitors.